 ❺ Anyways, after inserting the code, save it.

 Now come back to your Excel sheet.
-And select a range of cells.
+Select a range of cells.
 You will see that the active cells’ border color has changed from Black to Red.

 Here’s I’ve attached a screenshot of my dataset being selected.
 You can see that the cursor color is red here.